Saturday afternoon, December 10th at NOON

 Socializing, barbecue and pot luck are held between 12:00-2:00 p.m.
 We will provide the main dish, large salad, drinks and snacks.
 Please bring a dish that you want to share for the pot luck.
 The opera starts promptly at 2:00 p.m. with a brief introduction by Phyllis Neumann.

 Opera Programs.
 Opera programs will be distributed at the opera.
-But, if you want to bone up on this month’s opera before you see it go to the Pescadero Opera website and download it from there.
+But, if you want to bone up on this month’s opera before you see it you can download it from here.

 Opera Schedule 2016-17